petersulyok/smfc/README.md

 You can redefine the proper thresholds in following way:
 1. Check the specification of your fans and find the minimum and maximum rotation speeds.
 In case of [Noctua NF-12 PWM](https://noctua.at/en/products/fan/nf-f12-pwm) these are 300 and 1500 rpm.
-2. Configure the lower thresholds below the minimum fan rotation speed and upper thresholds above the maximum fan rotation speed (e.g. in case of the previous Noctua fan the thresholds are 0, 100, 200, 1600, 1700, 1800).
+2. Configure the lower thresholds below the minimum fan rotation speed and upper thresholds above the maximum fan rotation speed (e.g., in case of the previous Noctua fan the thresholds are 0, 100, 200, 1600, 1700, 1800).
 Edit and run `ipmi/set_ipmi_treshold.sh` to redefine IPMI thresholds.
 If you install a new BMC firmware on your Super Micro motherboard you have to repeat this step!
 3. Check the configured IPMI thresholds:

 		root@home:~# ipmitool sensor